leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

 It is crucial to understand this topic well to get good results with this modifier.

 Topology
-   The simplest option, expects both meshes to have identical number of items, and match them by order (indices).
+   The simplest option, expects both meshes to have identical number of elements, and match them by order (indices).
    Useful e.g. between meshes that were identical copies, and got deformed differently.

 One-To-One Mappings
-   Those always select only one source item for each destination one, often based on shortest distance.
+   Those always select only one source element for each destination one, often based on shortest distance.

    Vertices
       Nearest Vertex